 Internal Requests: The IRB will review all research requests from current staff, faculty, and students who are conducting research at Herzing University as part of their Herzing University undergraduate or graduate educational program or for their own scholarship purposes.
-All IRB applications shall be submitted to the Chair of the IRB committee.
+All IRB applications shall be submitted to the IRB Chair.
 Further procedures and relevant information will be found on the Herzing University IRB webpage.